ubports/docs.ubports.com/sdk/apps/qml/QtQuick/AnimatedSprite.rst

 |

+.. _sdk_qtquick_animatedsprite_source-prop:

 +--------------------------------------------------------------------------+
 |        \ source : url                                                    |
 +--------------------------------------------------------------------------+

 The image source for the animation.

-If
-`frameHeight </sdk/apps/qml/QtQuick/AnimatedSprite#frameHeight-prop>`__
-and
+If :ref:`frameHeight <sdk_qtquick_animatedsprite#frameHeight-prop>` and
-`frameWidth </sdk/apps/qml/QtQuick/AnimatedSprite#frameWidth-prop>`__
+:ref:`frameWidth <sdk_qtquick_animatedsprite#frameWidth-prop>` are not
-are not specified, it is assumed to be a single long row of square frames.
+specified, it is assumed to be a single long row of square frames.
 Otherwise, it can be multiple contiguous rows or rectangluar frames, when one row runs out the next will be used.

+If :ref:`frameX <sdk_qtquick_animatedsprite#frameX-prop>` and
-If `frameX </sdk/apps/qml/QtQuick/AnimatedSprite#frameX-prop>`__ and `frameY </sdk/apps/qml/QtQuick/AnimatedSprite#frameY-prop>`__ are specified, the row of frames will be taken with that x/y coordinate as the upper left corner.
+:ref:`frameY <sdk_qtquick_animatedsprite#frameY-prop>` are specified, the
+row of frames will be taken with that x/y coordinate as the upper left corner.

 |

 Method Documentation
 --------------------

+.. _sdk_qtquick_animatedsprite_int advance-method:

 +--------------------------------------------------------------------------+
 |        \ int advance()                                                   |